ENIXER/JavaChallenge2014/Rule.en.md

 ### Output Format of Ready Message

-When the AI programs prepared for the game, they must print `READY` to the standard output.
+When the AI programs prepared for the game, they must print `READY` and the endline ("\n") to the standard output.
+Be sure to flush the standard output after printing.
 Note that, the ready message must be printed within 5 seconds from game start, otherwise the AI program will be terminated by force.

 ### Input Format of Game Settings